DanielLin1986/Weighted_Attention-based_Gated_GNN_for_Function-level_VD-/Readme.md

 - **Weight Optimization for Imbalance Handling**: Incorporates learnable weighted parameters and cost-sensitive loss functions to amplify the minority vulnerable class, ensuring reliable generalization on sparse real-world data.

 - **Hybrid Classification Pipeline**: Extracts high-level representations from WAGGNN (Weighted Attention-based Gated GNN) hidden layers and feeds them into a LightGBM ensemble classifier, mitigating overfitting and boosting efficiency for production-scale deployment.

-These features culminate in competitive results: F1-scores of 0.67 on imbalanced real-world datasets and 0.97 on synthetic benchmarks like SARD, outperforming nine state-of-the-art baselines across four open-source projects.

 ## Repository Structure